 Figure 2.4 Responsivity vs. bias and noise gain vs. bias characteristics of a standard 9.3 μm cutoff QWIP [21].

-2.1.5 Noise and Noise Gain

-The dominant noise mechanism in QWIP is the generation-recombination (GR) noise, which is due to fluctuations in number of mobile carriers as a result of the random photoexcitation and capture of photoelectrons [22].
-GR noise current power in a photoconductor can be expressed as where e is the electron charge, g_n is the noise gain, I{DC} is the average current flowing through the photoconductor, and Δf is the measurement bandwidth.
-On the other hand, fluctuations in the velocity of the carriers create Johnson noise, whose noise current power is expressed as $i_J^2 = 4kTG\Delta f$, where T is the detector temperature, and G is the differential conductance of the QWIP.
+2.1.5 Noise and Noise Gain where e is the electron charge, $g_n$ is the noise gain, $I{DC}$ is the average current flowing through the photoconductor, and $\Delta f$ is the measurement bandwidth.
+On the other hand, fluctuations in the velocity of the carriers create Johnson noise, whose noise current power is expressed as $i_J^2 = 4kTG\Delta f$ , where T is the detector temperature, and G is the differential conductance of the QWIP.
 For standard QWIPs, GR noise is usually the dominant noise mechanism.